 The Open Protocol command displays the file open dialog box, allowing you to select a protocol (wlx or mac file) or a protocol bundle (wlb file).
 Select a protocol from the list and then click the Open button.
 Alternately, you can double-click the file in the list.
-The protocol will be opened and run to set up the screen, gates, regions and palette.
+The protocol will set up the screen, gates, regions and other components of the display.